 Straight-time pay is paid - as per your rate of pay decided per hour - for a week or two according to the number of hours and days input - but it is important to bear in mind that it does not include overtime pay.

-For calculating the straight-time pay of your employees, simply you need to multiply the hourly wage rate by the number of hours an employee works.
+To calculate the straight-time pay of your employees, you need to multiply the hourly wage rate by the number of hours an employee works.

-For example, Ms. Ella works 35 hours per week (that is 5 days a week in-putting 7 hours a day), and her hourly wage payment rate is USD 15.
+For example, Ms. Ella works 35 hours per week (5 days a week in-putting 7 hours a day), and her hourly wage payment rate is USD 15.
 Calculate her straight-time pay for one working week by the below-mentioned method using the available data:

 Data: